 Wherever possible, each entry will be prepared by members of the family of each person listed in this anthology and is included on the website with their approval.
 The aim is to establish a record of 100 distinguished people who made a significant contribution in Fiji in many different fields of endeavour, including: government service, local government, commerce and industry, agriculture, tourism, aviation, sport, education, shipping, law, health, publishing, community service, and many more …

-When I think back to my homeland, Fiji, I’m drawn to it by my true self (spirit), the Mana of Viti.
+When I think of my homeland, Fiji, I’m drawn to it by my true self (spirit), the Mana of Viti.
 Please join me in sharing your stories of your ancestors that made it so.

 Mike Gosling (Ed.)

-The background image for the website is a photo taken by Rob Wright Jnr from the sea wall outside his former home in Nasese overlooking Suva Harbour.
+The background header image for the website is a striking photo taken by my first cousin, Rob Wright Jnr, from the sea wall outside his former home in Nasese overlooking Suva Harbour.

 To view a large size of the image, click here.